Schmidt-DevOps/Bitmask-Benchmark-Postgres/README.md

 | 5     | 407                 | 9               |
 | 6     | 398                 | 10              |

+* Median value for "Execution time (ms)": 411
+* Median value for "Fetch time (ms)": 10

 ### Optimized query

-This query only calculates status when it's needed.
+This query only calculates what's needed.

 ```sql
 SELECT *, status & 8 = 8 AS is_european